SparshLadani/Network-Intrusion-Detection-System/README.md

 ## Results

-After running the models, the Random Forest Classifier achieved the highest accuracy on the dataset, making it the preferred choice for deployment in a real-time intrusion detection system.
+After running the models, the Random Forest Classifier and Logistic Regression achieved a 100% accuracy on the dataset, making it the preferred choice for deployment in a real-time intrusion detection system.
 Detailed classification metrics are available in the notebook.

 ---